 - Can I answer this need in a valuable, insightful way?

 - What does the searcher hope to find by clicking on a search result?

 - What broader goals or needs may have driven the searcher to look for this particular thing?

-To increase your odds of rankings, your content should provide some unique value, or present information in a uniquely valuable way.
+To increase your odds of ranking for the term, your content should provide some unique value, or present information in a uniquely valuable way.
 For example, if the other top listings are simple blog posts, you might want to create a Slideshare deck or video to accompany your post.
 Consider adding downloadable tools or templates that will allow your readers to take the information you’ve shared and put it into action.

 Who are the influencers who typically share and have an interest in this type of content?
 What are some creative ways that you can reach out and build a relationship with these individuals, so that when you have a new article to share you can get it on their radar?

-What sites link to the articles already rankings for the keywords you with to target?
+What sites link to the articles already ranking for the keywords you wish to target?
 How can you get them to link to your article as well?

 Once you’ve conducted your research, you may consider contacting them to let them know about your new article.
 Below is a simple template to give you inspiration:

 I came across your article on [ARTICLE TOPIC HERE], and found it super helpful.
 I noticed in the article you referenced [link to currently ranking blog post], which I agree is a great resource.

 We recently created a similar post that goes into an even greater level of depth by [explain why your article provides greater value than the one they already link to].
 If you think it’s helpful, maybe that’s something you could share with your audience or potentially link to in a blog post?